harvard-lts/fits/README.md

     build-test-image    # Builds the Docker image that's used for running the tests default             # Lists available commands
     format              # Applies the code formatter
-    run +ARGS           # Executes FITS within a Docker container.
+    install-tools       # Install FITS tool dependencies into the tools directory run +ARGS           # Executes FITS within a Docker container.
 This requires that the image has already been built (just build-image). test                # Runs the tests within a Docker container.
 Requires the image to already exist (just build-test-image).
 The image does NOT need to be rebuilt between runs. test-filter PATTERN # Runs the tests that match the pattern within a Docker container.
 Requires the image to already exist (just build-test-image).
 The image does NOT need to be rebuilt between runs.